 to the above type description, you could import the indicators as follows:

-To remove single iocs from a matcher, use the
+To remove single indicators from running matchers, use the

-subcommand, which requires a matcher name and the ioc string and type of the
+remove subcommand, which requires the value string and type of the indicator to

-Note that removing iocs in this way slightly increases the matcher overhead.
-To
+Note that removing indicators in this way slightly increases the matcher

-remove many iocs in bulk, it is recommended to start a new matcher with a
+overhead.
+To remove many indicators in bulk, it is recommended to start a new

 When the same indicator is added multiple times and subsequently removed, all of the previously added indicators are removed from the matcher.
 It is not necessary to remove the indicators multiple times as well.

-This command only removes the specified indicators from a matcher, not from the database itself.
+This command only removes the specified indicators from matchers, not from the database itself.

-You can use any type you like as ioc type for a matcher, as long as it has
+You can use any type you like as indicator type for a matcher, as long as it has

-fields named 'ioc' and 'type' with the same semantics as the
+fields named 'value' and 'type' with the same semantics as the

 The field names are currently hard-coded, a more flexible way of specifying them is on our roadmap.